-10. Rent Reasonableness Determination for PHA-Owned Units
+25. Rent Reasonableness Determinations for PHA-Owned Units

-Under MTW flexibilities, the Housing Authority may conduct Rent Reasonableness determinations for PHA-owned units.
-Regulations require that the Housing Authority ensures that the contract rent requested by is reasonable, meaning that the rent is not more than rent charged for comparable units in the private unassisted market or the rent is comparable to other assisted or unassisted units in the same premises.
+Under MTW authority, the Housing Authority is authorized to conduct Rent Reasonableness determinations for PHA-owned PBV units.
+Regulations require that the Housing Authority ensures that the contract rent requested by is reasonable, meaning that the rent is not more than rent charged for comparable units in the private unassisted market, or the rent is comparable to other assisted or unassisted units in the same premises.
 Comparable market rents are monitored by the Housing Authority and will be used to determine rent reasonableness.
-An approved rent to owner may not exceed the most recently determined, or re-determined, reasonable rent amount.
+An approved rent to the owner may not exceed the most recently determined, or re-determined, reasonable rent amount.